 Many conventional psychotherapists have begun to incorporate therapy animals into their practices.
 Interacting with a therapy animal during addiction treatment tends to:

 It pairs well with a variety of other conventional and holistic treatments.
-During meditation, a person recognizes his or her cravings and addresses them before they become overwhelming.
+During meditation, a person recognizes and addresses their cravings before they become overwhelming.

 Prayer works similarly to meditation but has an added component of the person finding or restoring a relationship with a higher power.
 Many have found this to be extremely helpful when dealing with addiction.

-Acupuncturing uses the belief that the body possesses meridian points and stimulating these points encourages self-healing.
+Acupuncturing uses the belief that the body possesses meridian points, and stimulating these points encourages self-healing.